Denoising and Multilinear Projected-Estimation of High-Dimensional Matrix-Variate Factor Time Series: Introduction

-where $\bF_t\in \mathbb{R}^{r_1\times r_2}$ is a latent matrix-variate common factor process that captures all the dynamic dependence of $\bY_t$, $\bL_1\in \mathbb{R}^{p_1\times r_1}$ and $\bR_1\in \mathbb{R}^{p_2\times r_2}$ are the front and back loading matrices, respectively, and $\bE_t$ is a $p_1\times p_2$ white noise idiosyncratic term.
-In practice, one expects $r_1 << p_1$ and $r_2 << p_2$.
-In \cite{wang2018}, estimation of the front loading space is based on sum of lag-$k$ autocovariances between all pairs of $\by_{i,t}$ and $\by_{j,t-k}$, for $1 \leq i,j \leq p_2$, and for $k=1, \ldots, k_0$, where $k_0$ is a pre-specified positive integer.
+where $\bF_t\in \mathbb{R}^{r_1\times r_2}$ is a latent matrix-variate common factor process that captures all the dynamic dependence of $\bY_t$, $\bL_1\in \mathbb{R}^{p_1\times r_1}$ and $\bR_1\in \mathbb{R}^{p_2\times r_2}$ are the front and back loading matrices, respectively, and $\bE_t$ is a $p_1\times p_2$ white noise idiosyncratic term. {More discussions on the assumption of $\bE_t$ is given in Section 2 and the {\it Online Supplement}.} In practice, one expects $r_1 << p_1$ and $r_2 << p_2$.
+In \cite{wang2018}, estimation of the front loading space is based on {the sum} of lag-$k$ autocovariances between all pairs of $\by_{i,t}$ and $\by_{j,t-k}$, for $1 \leq i,j \leq p_2$, and for $k=1, \ldots, k_0$, where $k_0$ is a pre-specified positive integer.
 Similarly, there are $p_1^2$ pairs of autocovariances between the rows of $\bY_t$ in estimating the back loading space at a fixed lag, and the estimation is based on summing over lags $k=1, \ldots, k_0$.
 Consequently, the convergence rates of the estimators depend on the dimension $p_2$ (or $p_1$) when estimating the front (or back) loading space.
 The resulting convergence rates can be slow when the row and column dimensions are high.
 In addition, all the eigenvalues of $\cov(\vc(\bE_t))$ are assumed to be bounded when recovering the common dynamic factors.
-As mentioned earlier, this condition may not hold in many empirical applications.
-As it will become clear later that the proposed new approach of this paper makes significant improvements by (a) speeding up the convergence rate in estimation {via dimension reduction} and (b) allowing the noises to be prominent.
+As demonstrated earlier, this condition may not hold in many empirical applications.
+This paper introduces a new approach that makes significant improvements by (a) speeding up the convergence rate in estimation and (b) allowing the noise effects to be prominent.